Fgeorgelewis/Movie-Soundtrack-Analysis/README.md

 - **APIs**: Retrieved additional metadata (IMDb rating, MPAA rating, and genre info) using the OMDb and Last.fm APIs.
 - **CSV Files**: Integrated supplementary Spotify data for understanding genre popularity.

 To keep the analysis meaningful, I focused on high-performing movies — specifically those that grossed over $100 million.
-The final master DataFrame consisted of 234 movies released in the last 10 years.
+The final data frame consisted of 234 movies released in the last 10 years.

 ---